Members of the Teaching Profession

 The Federation continues to explore ways to support substitute teachers at the provincial bargaining level.
 Visit the Provincial Collective Bargaining page for more information.

-Substitute teachers employed in the provincial PreK-12 public school system have access to the Saskatchewan Teachers’ Retirement Plan and the STF Optional Life Insurance Plan, including access to the pension plan and Planning for Retirement.
+Substitute teachers employed in the provincial PreK-12 public school system have access to the Saskatchewan Teachers’ Retirement Plan, Member and Family Assistance Plan and the STF Optional Life Insurance Plan, including access to the pension plan and Planning for Retirement.
 Here are some additional resources to help you understand both plans.

 - Your STF Pension E-Guide

 - STRP – Beneficiary Designation form for Saskatchewan Teachers’ Retirement Plan

 - Optional Life Insurance Information (Portaplan) – July 2022